Jude Bellingham hails ‘unbelievable human’ as Gareth Southgate exits England job

 Bellingham said: “I’d like to thank Gareth and his staff for the great memories during his tenure.
 From the point of view of a fan who has become a member of the squad, it’s been a roller coaster of amazing emotions that has instilled hope and joy back into our country.

-“It was a privilege being lead by someone who is so dedicated and passionate, not only is Gareth easily one of the best coaches in the history of the national team but also an unbelievable human being.
+“It was a privilege to be led by someone who is so dedicated and passionate, not only is Gareth easily one of the best coaches in the history of the national team but also an unbelievable human being.
 Thank you for everything and all the best in the next chapter, gaffer.”

 Jordan Pickford and Declan Rice also took to social media to express their thanks to Southgate.